Easy Cakes > Anything Goes Fairy Cakes 4 January 2009

 Basic Recipes > Chilli with Beans 4 April 2008

-Posted by cath in Recipes, mildly spicy, variations, vegetables, very spicy.add a comment
+Posted by cath in mildly spicy, Recipes, variations, vegetables, very spicy.

 My recipe for chilli is slightly inspired by Thai cuisine as I used to eat these very hot chilli con carnes out in Thailand.
 The recipe is quite spicy, with lots of fresh chillies, coriander and lime.
 Its nickname is “Tom Yum” Chilli because my Thai friend thought that it tasted like the hot and spicy Thai soup.
 Of course you should adjust the amount of chilli to your tastes.